Compiling OpenEB on Linux

 variable (-DCMAKE_INSTALL_PREFIX=<OPENEB_INSTALL_DIR>

-) when generating the makefiles in step 3.
+) when generating the makefiles in step 2 of the compilation.
 Similarly, you can configure the directory where the Python packages will be deployed using thePYTHON3_SITE_PACKAGES

 variable (-DPYTHON3_SITE_PACKAGES=<PYTHON3_PACKAGES_INSTALL_DIR>